fbpx

 You won’t want to miss the “Festival of the Lion King” show and lively street musicians.

-And this is home to Kilimanjaro Safaris, where you can see real animals like lions, zebras, elephants, giraffes, hippos, etc.
+This is home to Kilimanjaro Safaris, where you can see real animals like lions, zebras, elephants, giraffes, and hippos.

 ASIA

-This is where you’ll find Expedition Everest — Legend of the Forbidden Mountain and Kali River Rapids (thrill rides) and the Maharajah Jungle Trek playground.
+This is where you’ll find Expedition Everest, Legend of the Forbidden Mountain, Kali River Rapids (thrill rides), and the Maharajah Jungle Trek playground.

 And this is where you’ll go for the “Rivers of Light” water show and the “Up!
 A Great Bird Adventure” show.